opencv/opencv/modules/highgui/doc/reading_and_writing_images_and_video.rst

 .. ocv:pyoldfunction:: cv.RetrieveFrame(capture) -> iplimage

-The methods/functions decode and retruen the just grabbed frame.
+The methods/functions decode and return the just grabbed frame.
 If no frames has been grabbed (camera has been disconnected, or there are no more frames in video file), the methods return false and the functions return NULL pointer.

 .. note:: OpenCV 1.x functions ``cvRetrieveFrame`` and ``cv.RetrieveFrame`` return image stored inside the video capturing structure.
 It is not allowed to modify or release the image!
 You can copy the frame using :ocv:cfunc:`cvCloneImage` and then do whatever you want with the copy.